SEO Keyword Research Quick Guide

 A well-executed keyword strategy is essential to creating winning content that outranks the competition.

-And therefore, the keyword research you do before you even write one word will decide if you have a shot at ranking after you’ve hit publish.
+Therefore, the keyword research you do before you even write one word will decide if you have a chance at ranking after hitting publish.

 ebook cta

-Editor’s Note: The article is part of the blog series Grow Your Business brought to you by the marketing team at UniTel Voice, the virtual phone system priced and designed for startups and small business owners.
+Editor’s Note: The article is part of the blog series Grow Your Business brought to you by the marketing team at Unitel, the virtual phone system priced and designed for startups and small business owners.